Getting to Done: Encouraging Team Ownership

 - Stop doing this.
 Create action plans to share knowledge and skills with the teams that need it in order to create a Done Increment.
 Yes, this will take time and effort.
 This will also reduce the costs and effects of context switching over time.

 - If we must do it, limit it.
-Reduce the number of teams an individuals is assigned to (no more than two).
+Reduce the number of teams an individual is assigned to (no more than two feels reasonable).
 Plan work to prevent context switching.
 Create blocks of time that allow focus.
 Yes, this will limit each team's ability to plan their own work and may create some waiting times.
 That is the reality of accepting this impediment.

 - Make the waste transparent.
 Track the number of times a team is blocked and for how long when they are waiting for the shared team member to be available.
 Track the number of times a shared team member has to switch focus during a day.
 This factual information can help make the case to management to invest in fixing this impediment.